voxpupuli/puppet-vmwaretools/README.md

 * Only tested on CentOS 5.5+ and CentOS 6.2+ x86_64 with 4.0latest.
 * Not supported on Fedora or Debian as these distros are not supported by the OSP.
 * Not supported on RHEL/CentOS/OEL 7+ or SLES 12 as VMware is [recommending open-vm-tools](http://kb.vmware.com/kb/2073803) instead.
-* Supports yumrepo proxy, proxy_username, proxy_password, yum priorities, yum repo protection, and using a local mirror for the reposerver and repopath.
+* Supports repo proxy, proxy_username, proxy_password, priorities, yum repo
+  protection, and using a local mirror for the reposerver and repopath.
-* Supports not managing the yumrepo configuration via `manage_repository => false`.
+* Supports not managing the repo configuration via `manage_repository => false`.
 * No other VM tools (ie [Open Virtual Machine Tools](http://open-vm-tools.sourceforge.net/)) will be supported.

 Issues